Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: Introduction

 \subsection{Outline}

 In Section \ref{sec:preliminary-p1}, we will introduce affine structures and some basic facts on $\delta$-hyperbolic metric spaces.
 Suppose that $\Gamma_M$ is word-hyperbolic.
-Then $\hat M$ has a Gromov hyperbolic Riemannian metric by the Svarc-Milnor theorem. (see \cite{Milnor} and \cite{Svarc}.
-Svarc was a translated name of Albert Schwarz who is currently working as a professor in the University of California, Davis.
-He published this theorem earlier than Milnor in Russian.)
+Then $\hat M$ has a Gromov hyperbolic Riemannian metric by the Svarc-Milnor theorem.
+(See \cite{Milnor} and \cite{Svarc}. \v{S}varc is a transliteration of Albert Schwarz's name.
+He published this theorem in Russian prior to Milnor.
+Currently, he is a professor at the University of California, Davis.)
 We discuss the ideal boundary of $\hat M$, identifiable with the Gromov boundary, and the complete isometric geodesics in $\hat M$.
 We relate the space of complete isometric geodesics to the Gromov flow space.

 In Section \ref{sec:phyp}, we provide a review of the definition of the $P$-Anosov property of Guichard-Wienhard \cite{GW12}.
 For convenience for reductive groups, we will use the approaches of G\'ueritaud-Guichard-Kassel-Wienhard \cite{GGKW17ii} and Bochi-Potrie-Sambarino \cite{BPS} using singular values of the linear holonomy group.
 (The theory of Kapovich, Leeb, and Porti \cite{KL18}, \cite{KLP18iii} is equivalent to these, but it is not so tailored for our purposes here.)
 We give various associated definitions.